KWB-R/fakin/content/code/fakin.doc/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["r", "rstats", "publication", "fakin", "research data management"]
+tags = ["r", "rstats", "publication", "fakin", "research data management", "best-practices", "test projects", "r bookdown"]

 # Project summary to display on homepage.
-summary = ""
+summary = "Source Code for Generating Best-Practices Report"

 # Slides (optional).
 #   Associate this page with Markdown slides.